Keeping your money and information safe

 Known recent scams

-Below is some information on recent scams we are aware have been targeting International students studying in Australia
+Below is some information on recent scams that have been targeting International students studying in Australia

 In recent years, NSW Police issued a warning to Chinese students following a rise in ‘virtual kidnappings’.
 The NSW Police force, together with Chinese authorities and universities, warned members of the community about an elaborate phone scam targeting Chinese students, known globally as a ‘virtual kidnapping’.